K7MDL2/IC905_Ethernet_Decoder/README.md

 ![20250227_175202](https://github.com/user-attachments/assets/2e9b7b3b-a772-4010-bc67-45f0f5e5e445)

 I used a Pi3B for most of my development.
 It works for everything except ATV mode where the data rate overwhelms the Pi 3B CPU.
 The Pi4B might work but I do not have a free one handy to test with.
 The Pi 5B works fine in ATV mode and the install script works on all 3 models.
-Since I am not using ATV for now I have hte Pi 3B installed outside.
+Since I am not using ATV for now I have the Pi 3B installed outside.
 I am testing the Pi 5 on the bench mirrored to radio VLAN on the house side switch.

 Here is my Pi 5B in an aluminum case with the top removed and a 4-relay Pi HAT board installed with the DHT11 temp sensor.
 Below the relays are an NVMe SSD board and a Pi 5 fan cooler.
 It will replace the Pi3B.